Richard Kaufman

 Richard Kaufman has devoted much of his musical life to conducting and supervising music for film and television productions, as well as conducting film and classical music in concert and on recordings.

-He is in his 19th season with the Chicago Symphony Orchestra film series, CSO at the Movies.
-He holds the permanent title of pops conductor laureate with the Dallas Symphony, and is in his 32nd season with Pacific Symphony, where he was recently given the permanent title of principal pops conductor laureate.
+He is in his 20th season with the Chicago Symphony Orchestra film series, CSO at the Movies.
+He holds the permanent title of pops conductor laureate with the Dallas Symphony, and principal pops conductor laureate with the Pacific Symphony.

 Kaufman regularly appears as a guest conductor with orchestras throughout the world, conducting a wide variety of musical genres, and often conducts entire movie scores live to film.
-The 2023-2024 concert season includes return engagements with the Cleveland Orchestra, Fort Worth Symphony, the National Symphony Orchestra in Dublin, Royal Liverpool Philharmonic and the Royal Scottish National Orchestra.
-He will make his conducting debut with the Tonkuenstler Orchestra in Austria.
+The 2024-2025 concert season includes engagements with the Oregon Symphony, Santa Fe Symphony, the Royal Scottish National Orchestra, and with National Symphony Orchestra at The Kennedy Center.

 Kaufman received the 1993 Grammy Award in the best pop instrumental performance category, and has recorded with the London, Nuremberg and New Zealand symphony orchestras, and with the Brandenburg Philharmonic Potsdam.
 He has conducted for a who’s-who of performers, including John Denver, Andy Williams, Nanette Fabray, the Beach Boys and Amy Grant.